-Just as this year’s FIFA World Cup was getting underway in Russia, soccer’s international governing body announced that the United States, along with Mexico and Canada, will jointly host the 2026 World Cup.
+Just as the 2018 FIFA World Cup was getting underway in Russia, soccer's international governing body announced that the United States, along with Mexico and Canada, will jointly host the 2026 World Cup.
 This will be only the second time that multiple countries have hosted soccer’s biggest event (Japan and South Korea did so in 2002).

 Some have questioned how this came about while others have flat out said that the U.S. doesn’t deserve to host their portion of the event.
 But here are five positives to take from what will happen eight years from now.

 1. Economic benefits

 Millions of fans worldwide will flock to whichever U.S. cities are selected to host World Cup games.
 And that will bring in plenty of tourism money, which doesn’t even count ticket sales, merchandise, memorabilia, and other game-related expenses.
 Anything to boost the economy is always a good thing.

 2. Being able to watch games at a normal time

 For this year’s World Cup, and for the next one in Qatar in 2022, fans have to wake up a little earlier than usual to watch the games live.
 In 2026, the games will be viewable at more desirable times.
 Canada has some time zones that are similar to ours, while Mexico is only an hour or two behind most of the U.S. So being able to watch games in the late afternoon and prime time will be a regular occurrence, especially for those that don’t have a DVR.